 6.2.2 Eligibility:

 Eligible cars are those complying with these regulations or any vehicle complying with the FIA Appendix K regulations for the current year and eligible for participation in the FIA Historic Touring Car Championship.

+If a vehicle is entered as Appendix K, then should it run in its entirety as app K in accordance with papers i.e. brakes, engine, suspension, gearbox etc.

 The acceptance of a particular vehicle as being of saloon configuration and eligibility is subject to the approval of the Championship Organisers on an annual basis.